 Decongestants are sold over the counter as nasal sprays and oral medications.
 You don’t need a prescription to buy them, although you might want to consult a pharmacist or doctor if you have another medical condition or are taking other medications.

-Decongestants are often combined with painkillers (analgesics) and antihistamines for maximum effect.
+Decongestants are with painkillers (analgesics) and antihistamines for maximum effect.
 Some daytime varieties include caffeine and may keep you awake.

 6. Take a NSAID